cloudposse/terraform-aws-vpc-flow-logs-s3-bucket/README.md

 The module will create:

 * S3 bucket with server side encryption
-* KMS key to encrypt flow logs files in the bucket
+* KMS key to encrypt flow logs files in the bucket unless `custom_kms_arn` is provided.
+Then the module will not create a kms key for you.
 * Optional VPC Flow Log backed by the S3 bucket (this can be disabled, e.g. in multi-account environments if you want to create an S3 bucket in one account and VPC Flow Logs in different accounts)